mrsaicharan1/SecTra/README.md

 # SECTRA
 Automation in Airport Secturity - Travel now made Hassle-free!
+(One of the top 5 projects at the hackathon, Prototype! https://prototypeiiita.github.io)

 ## Presentation Link